BevanR/decisionTree/README.md

 ## Events

-The `decisionTree.complete` and `decisionTree.incomplete` events are triggered when the decision-maker (user) has reached a decision or changed an old decision after having reached a decision.
+* `decisionTree.complete` is triggered when the decision-maker (the user) has no more questions pending.
+* `decisionTree.incomplete` is triggered when an old decision is changed and there are now questions pending once again.

 ```javascript
 jQuery('#my-decision-tree-wrapper')